house-of-stark/Kali-MCP-Commander/README.md

 ## Configuration

-### Claude Desktop Configuration
+### MCP Client Configuration

-To use this MCP server with Claude Desktop, you'll need to configure the following in your Claude Desktop settings:
+To use this MCP server with an MCP-compatible client (like Claude Desktop), you'll need to configure the following in your client settings:

 1. **Kali Linux MCP (Required)**: Runs commands inside the Docker container with Kali Linux tools
-2. **Host OS Commander (Optional)**: Can be used to run commands directly on the host OS where Claude Desktop is installed.
+2. **Host OS Commander (Optional)**: Can be used to run commands directly on the host OS where your MCP client is installed.
 You can remove this section if you only need the Kali Linux environment.

 Example single MCP Server `claude_desktop_config.json`: